leryn1122/yuque-exporter/README.md

 ## TL;DR

-Yuque-exporter is a simple tools to export Yuque repo to GitHub.
+Yuque-exporter is a simple tool to export Yuque repo to GitHub.

 ## Table of Contents